charles-001/dolphie/README.md

   -h , --host           Hostname/IP address
   -P , --port           Port (socket has precedence) -S , --socket         Socket file
-  --config-file         Dolphie's config file to use.
+  -c , --config-file    Dolphie's config file to use.
 Options are read from these files in the given order: ['/etc/dolphie.cnf', '/etc/dolphie/dolphie.cnf', '~/.dolphie.cnf']
   --mycnf-file          MySQL config file path to use.
-This should use [client] section [default: ~/.my.cnf] -f , --host-cache-file
-                        Resolve IPs to hostnames when your DNS is unable to.
+This should use [client] section [default: ~/.my.cnf] --host-cache-file     Resolve IPs to hostnames when your DNS is unable to.
 Each IP/hostname pair should be on its own line using format ip=hostname [default: ~/dolphie_host_cache]
-  -q , --host-setup-file
-                        Specify location of file that stores the available hosts to use in host setup modal [default: ~/dolphie_hosts]
+  --host-setup-file     Specify location of file that stores the available hosts to use in host setup modal [default: ~/dolphie_hosts]
   -l , --login-path     Specify login path to use with mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials [default: client]
-  -r , --refresh_interval
+  -r , --refresh-interval
-                        How much time to wait in seconds between each refresh [default: 1] -H , --heartbeat-table
-                        (MySQL only) If your hosts use pt-heartbeat, specify table in format db.table to use the timestamp it has for replication lag instead of Seconds_Behind_Master from SHOW REPLICA STATUS
+                        How much time to wait in seconds between each refresh [default: 1] --heartbeat-table     (MySQL only) If your hosts use pt-heartbeat, specify table in format db.table to use the timestamp it has for replication lag instead of Seconds_Behind_Master from SHOW REPLICA STATUS
   --ssl-mode            Desired security state of the connection to the host.
 Supports: REQUIRED/VERIFY_CA/VERIFY_IDENTITY [default: OFF]
   --ssl-ca              Path to the file that contains a CA (certificate authority) --ssl-cert            Path to the file that contains a certificate --ssl-key             Path to the file that contains a private key for the certificate --panels              What panels to display on startup separated by a comma.
 Supports:  dashboard,processlist,graphs,replication,metadata_locks,ddl,proxysql_hostgroup_summary,proxysql_mysql_query_rules,proxysql_command_stats [default: dashboard,processlist]
   --graph-marker        What marker to use for graphs (available options: https://tinyurl.com/dolphie-markers) [default: braille]
-  --pypi-repository     What PyPi repository to use when checking for a new version.
-If not specified, it will use Dolphie's PyPi repository
+  --pypi-repo           What PyPi repository to use when checking for a new version [default: https://pypi.org/pypi/dolphie/json]
-  --hostgroup           This is used for creating tabs and connecting to them for hosts you specify in Dolphie's config file under a hostgroup section.
+  -H , --hostgroup      This is used for creating tabs and connecting to them for hosts you specify in Dolphie's config file under a hostgroup section.
 As an example, you'll have a section called [cluster1] then below it you will list each host on a new line in the format key=host (keys have no meaning).
 Hosts support optional port (default is whatever port parameter is) in the format host:port.
 You can also name the tabs by suffixing ~tab_name to the host (i.e. 1=host~tab_name)
   --replay-file         Specify the full path of the replay file to load and enable replay mode --replay-dir          Directory to store replay data files --replay-retention-hours
-                        Number of hours to keep replay data [default: 48] --record              Enables recording of Dolphie's data to a replay file.
+                        Number of hours to keep replay data [default: 48] -R, --record          Enables recording of Dolphie's data to a replay file.
 Note: This can use significant disk space.
 Monitor accordingly!
-  --daemon              Starts Dolphie in daemon mode.
-This will not show the TUI and is designed to be put into the background with whatever solution you decide to use.
+  -D, --daemon          Starts Dolphie in daemon mode.
+This will not show the TUI and is designed be put into the background with whatever solution you decide to use.
 Automatically enables --record.
 This mode is solely for managing replay files
   --daemon-log-file     Full path of the log file for daemon mode --show-trxs-only      (MySQL only) Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel